tsy24/tp/docs/DeveloperGuide.md

    1. Prerequisites: NurseyBook is just launched with no commands entered yet.

    2. Test case: enter `addElderly en/Khong Guan a/80 g/M r/10` and then `undo`<br>
       Expected: Addition of elderly `Khong Guan` is undone.
-List of elderly displayed does not contain `Khong Guan`.
+No elderly is added and list of elderly displayed does not contain `Khong Guan`.

    3. Test case: enter `addElderly en/Khong Guan a/80 g/M r/10` then `addElderly en/Swee Choon a/70 g/M r/15`, `undo` and then `undo`<br>
       Expected: Addition of both `Khong Guan` and `Swee Choon` is undone.
-List of elderly displayed does not contain `Khong Guan` and `Swee Choon`.
+No elderly is added and list of elderly displayed does not contain `Khong Guan` and `Swee Choon`.

    4. Test case: `undo`<br>
       Expected: No change in data of NurseyBook.
 Error details shown in the status message.